ietf-wg-asdf/SDF/sdf.md

 Event:
 : An affordance that can potentially be used to obtain information about what happened to an Object.

-Object:
+Object, sdfObject:
 : A grouping of Property, Action, and Event definitions; the main "atom" of reusable semantics for model construction.
 Objects are similar to Things but do not allow nesting, i.e., they cannot contain other Objects or Things.
 (Note that
-  JSON maps are often called JSON objects due to JSON's JavaScript heritage; in this document, the term Object is specifically reserved for the above grouping, even if the type name `"object"` might be imported from a data definition language with the other semantics.)
+  JSON maps are often called JSON objects due to JSON's JavaScript heritage; in this document, the term Object, short for sdfObject, is specifically reserved for the above grouping, even if the type name `"object"` is imported from a data definition language with the other semantics.)

 Element: